hanichris/boolean_logic-interpreter/README.md

 - or run it in a non-interactive mode: example `echo "T and F" | ./hsh`

 ## Usage
 While using the interpreter, ensure each entry is separated by whitespace including the parentheses and operators as is evident in the usecase below.
+To exit from the interpreter use: `Ctrl + C`.
 ### Example of Use
 First compile and run the executable file on your terminal.
 For compilation see [Installation](#installation)
 ```bash